cyberbotics/webots/docs/reference/motor.md

 By default, all motors have a `multiplier` equal to 1, which means the same command is relayed to all equally.
 If instead the different motors have different multipliers, then the command effectively applied by each device depends on their own personal multiplier relative to that of the motor that relayed the command (i.e the one being controlled directly in the controller).

-> **Note**: the motors are *logically* coupled together, not *mechanically*.
+> **Note**: The motors are *logically* coupled together, not *mechanically*.
 If one of the motors is physically blocked, the others are in no way affected by it.
-Additionally, a multiplier of two implies enforcing twice the velocity, twice the force or torque and twice the position.
+The coupling is however inspired by a transmission, meaning that a multiplication of the `maxVelocity` results in a limiting of the `maxTorque`.

-In other words, two coupled motors do not behave like a physical transmission.
+> **Note**: Although any among the coupled motors can be controlled, commands should be given to just one among them at any given time in order to avoid confusion or conflicts.

-> **Note**: although any among the coupled motors can be controlled, commands should be given to just one among them at any given time in order to avoid confusion or conflicts.
+For instance, assume two coupled motors are present, then it isn't possible to do Position Control for one and Velocity Control for the other at the same time.
-For instance, assume two coupled motors are available, then it isn't possible to do Position Control for one and Velocity Control for the other at the same time.
+Whatever command is given to a motor, it is relayed to all of its siblings therefore it will overwrite any prior settings made to them.
-Whatever command is given last will be relayed to all sibling motors and therefore overwrite any prior changes.
+In other words, only the last command given is the one effectively being enforced across the motors.

 #### Naming Convention